The Best Movies You Can Actually Download Off Netflix

 Netflix has the movie game down pat.
 Not only does the streaming service rotate its offerings every month, it's constantly looking for ways to deliver the movies and TV shows you want, wherever you are.
 On the train or waiting for the bus?
 Fire up a movie.

-Netflix has added the ability to download movies and shows to your phone or tablet, eliminating the need for an internet connection -- that means you can have a few movies ready to go for that cross-country flight.
+Netflix also gives you the ability to download movies and shows to your phone or tablet, eliminating the need for an internet connection -- that means you can have a few movies ready to go for that cross-country flight.
 You'll need to download the Netflix app (iTunes and Android), and once you start browsing, you'll see a downward-pointing arrow for titles you can download.
 To get you started, we picked our favorite downloadable movies, focussing on titles that clock in under two hours, so they hopefully won't take up too much space on your phone.
 (Save The Irishman for your next couch watch.)
 If you can't find something you like, your best bet is to check out the 100 best movies on Netflix.
 Never buffer again!